-1. An aggregate of forty (40) leave days per school year shall be granted to the Association for use at its discretion for Association business.
-A teacher shall be authorized to utilize such Association business leave only upon submission of written notice to the personnel office by 4:45 p.m. of the day prior to the proposed use, which notice shall bear the approval of the Association president.
-It is understood that teachers utilizing such Association business leave shall suffer no loss of pay as a result thereof.
+An aggregate of forty (40) leave days per school year shall be granted to the Association for use at its discretion for Association business.
+A teacher shall be authorized to utilize such Association business leave only upon submission of written notice to the personnel office two work days prior to the proposed use, which notice shall bear the approval of the Association president.
+It is understood that teachers who do not provide adequate notice as outlined above may be denied use of those days.
 No one teacher, except the president, shall use more than eleven (11) Association leave days in any one school year, unless prior written approval is received from the superintendent or designee.

-- 2. In the event that the Association makes use of the entire sum of forty (40) leave days before the end of the school year, the Association shall have the right to use additional days for Association business upon application as set forth in subsection 1, above; the Association shall reimburse the Board for the actual cost of the replacement teachers who are required in such event. - 3.
+- 2. In the event that the Association makes use of the entire sum of forty (40) leave days before the end of the school year, the Association shall have the right to use additional days for Association business upon application to the School District the Association shall reimburse the Board for the actual cost of the replacement teachers who are required in such event to the extent that the number of additional days exceeds five (5) in number. - 3.
 The Association president shall be granted two (2) clock hours, 120 minutes, of release time per school day for the purpose of conducting Association business.
+This provision will be fully funded by the Association.